mvolkmann/blog/src/lit.md

 }
 ```

+Note how the `HTMLElement` `attachShadow` method is not called.
+The `LitElement` superclass takes care of that for you.

 The following code from the file `src/greet-message.js` implements
 the same custom element using JavaScript instead of TypeScript.
 JavaScript-based custom elements cannot use decorators,